annakijas1/rebalancing-music-canon/_texts/scott-elegy_for_innocence.md

 document:
 ---

-In *Elegy for innocence : for bassoon and piano* Tallevast, FL : TrevCo Music 2008
+In *Elegy for innocence: for bassoon and piano.* Tallevast, FL : TrevCo Music 2008

 **Instrumentation summary**: bassoon (1), piano (1)